 Q: How do I “check out” seeds?

-A: Select your seeds and fill out the Seed Sign Out Sheet in the binder.
+A: Select your seeds and fill out the Sign Out Sheet in the binder.
 The sheet helps us keep up with inventory and may help us determine which seeds to order in the future.
 The Seed Library cart is located in the alcove near the Service Center and New Fiction books.

 Q: How many seed packets can I take?

 A: We have varying quantities of seeds for each variety.
 Please only take what you have room to grow, and please only take one packet per type of seed to ensure availability to others.
 Each packet has a range of 3 to 10 seeds, depending on the variety.

 Q: Do I have to return/donate seeds to be able to take seeds?

 A: No, but we do appreciate donations of heirloom or open-pollinated seeds that you collect.
 Please remember, you should only save seeds from healthy plants.
 We do not knowingly accept genetically modified, hybrid, or patented seeds.
 If you would like to make a donation, please fill out one of our donation forms (pdf) to submit with your seeds.

 Seed saving general tips

 - Clean dry seeds (remove any chaff) before storing